 You’ll also be glad to know that we’re sharing more information about the ways our 3D animated science videos align with your curriculum.
 Check out the table below to see which courses and learning levels match best with our newest 3D animated videos.

 Making science education more accessible is in our DNA.
-Today, about 50% of our catalog is fully accessible using keyboard navigation and screen reader.
+Today, about 50% of our catalog is fully accessible using keyboard navigation and a screen reader.

 As we hear from educators around the world who want to teach with Labster, we’re creating translations of our science simulations.
 As of today: